Shridharrrr/go-together/README.md

 # Go Together 🚗🫂

 Go Together is a smart carpooling platform that connects drivers and passengers for convenient, cost-effective, and eco-friendly shared rides.
-With real-time location tracking and secure authentication, Go Together makes ride-sharing seamless.
+With location tracking and secure authentication, Go Together makes ride-sharing seamless.

 ## 🌟 Features